-Contemporary issues impacting Brighton's Urban Forest
+Contemporary issues impacting Brighton East's urban forest

-There are a number of contemporary issues impacting the Urban Forest of Brighton which are causing a decline in canopy cover.
-These issues are associated with climate change, and its flow on effects such as the urban heat island effect and erratic weather events, are impacting and damaging the health and viability of tree and ground cover vegetation.
+There are a number of contemporary issues impacting the urban forest and providing cause to the decrease in canopy cover.
+Issues associated with climate change, and its flow on effects, such as the urban heat island effect and erratic weather events, are damaging the health and viability of tree and ground cover vegetation.
 Increasing tree and vegetation cover will help alleviate rising temperatures and dramatic changes in climatic conditions by providing shade and cooling effects.

 For new developments on private and public land, Council considers all possible design solutions and ensures the application has met all relevant criteria.
-However, even with these measures in place, the removal of tree and understorey vegetation is an issue facing the entirety of Bayside and is a consequence of the increases in infill development which poses limitations on the provision of the permeable surfaces required for tree planting.
+However, even with these measures in place, the removal of tree and understorey vegetation is an issue facing the whole of Bayside and is generally consequential to the increases in development and the limitations on permeable surfaces appropriate for planting.

-The removal of established gardens, large trees and understorey plantings is contributing to a loss of Brighton's distinct vegetation character and is impacting biodiversity.
+The removal of established gardens, large trees and understorey plantings is contributing to a loss of the distinct vegetation character and impacting the biodiversity.
 Other issues impacting the urban forest include: